PassiveLemon/onthespot-docker/README.md

 # Other </br>
 Go to [OnTheSpot](https://github.com/casualsnek/onthespot) for extra details on usage. </br>

+You can also use a VNC like TigerVNC to get in as well.
+The web interface is the most accessible so that's what will be supported. </br>

 If OTS ever gets scripting support, I will determine if it is necessary to futher develop this. </br>